 Email Address Validation

-If enabled, the mailbox real-time layered email address verification.
-The customer will have to enter a valid email address during registration.
+If the admin has enabled the mailbox real-time layered email address verification.
+Then the customer will have to enter a valid email address during registration.

 Two Factor Authentication

-If the admin enables the two-factor authentication then each time the customer will log in.
+If the admin enables the two-factor authentication then the customer will have to go through two steps authentication for each time the customer logs in, subsequently.
 Thereafter, an OTP will generate which needs to be scan through the Google Authenticator to be input for the login.

 After registering, the customer will navigate to the QR code page.
 Thereafter, the customer will scan the QR through Google Authenticator.
-Please check the below screenshot
+To illustrate, Please check the screenshot given below:

-After the authentication, the customer will add the OTP in the respective field.
+After the authentication, now the customer will add the OTP in the respective field.
 The OTP valid notification will display as shown in the image below.
-The customer can now also enable or disable Google Authentication
+After the first login through Google authentication, the customer can enable or disable the OTP authentication.

-So, that’s all for the Magento2 Security module, for any question/query, please raise a Ticket at our HelpDesk system.
+So, that’s all for the Adobe Commerce Web Security module, for any question/query, please raise a Ticket at our HelpDesk system.
 We are always happy to help you out.
-You can also get back to us via mail email@example.com.
+You can also get back to us via mail [email protected].